spacetelescope/nirspec_pipe_testing_tool/README.md

 nptt.utils.fix_pointing.fix_header_pointing(input_file, ra_targ, dec_targ, v2_targ, v3_targ, apa, ifu=ifu_used)
 ```

-8. Optional.
+**STEP 8.** Optional.
 Test to run PTT.
-To ensure that everything is in order, and to see what pytests
+To ensure that everything is in order, and to see what
-will be executed and in which order, in the terminal type go to the top level directory where
+pytests will be executed and in which order, in the terminal type go to the top level directory
-PTT lives, then type:
+where PTT lives, then type:
 ```bash
 cd nirspec_pipe_testing_tool/calwebb_spec2_pytests
 pytest --collect-only
 ```

-9. Do the first PTT run.
+**STEP 9.** Do the first PTT run.
 Go back to the output directory.
-As an output of the testing tool
+As an output of the
-you will see an html file, called ```report.html```, and an intermediary product text file
+testing tool you will see an html file, called ```report.html```, and an intermediary
-name map will appear.
-The output fits files of intermediary products will also be saved in
+product text file name map will appear.
+The output fits files of intermediary products
-the output directory.
+will also be saved in the output directory.
 In the terminal type:
 ```bash
 nptt_run_PTT name_of_the_html_report PTT_config.cfg
 ```